SMSF Bitcoin Audit Guide

 What evidence links the Bitcoin to the SMSF

-- Acquisition records tie to the wallet or vault being audited.
+- Acquisition records linked to the wallet or vault under review.

-- The wallet or vault is consistently identified in the fund's records as an SMSF asset.
+- The vault treated consistently in fund records as an SMSF asset.

 What the auditor is trying to substantiate